Katy-katy/titanic_machine_learing_python_pandas_sklearn/README.md

 Embarked -- Where the passenger boarded the Titanic.

-#Using gradient boosting classifier with random forest we got accuracy 0.79904
+#Using gradient boosting classifier with random forest we got an accuracy of 0.79904

-For this assignment we got 18 points or 18 possible and a comment that our result is very good.
+For this assignment we got 18 points of 18 possible and a comment that our results were very good.

 Also, we got 885st/3661 at Kaggle competition: https://www.kaggle.com/etcareva/results